 SUNY New Paltz’s MFA program is delighted to host its inaugural COMPOSIUM, a three-day symposium on collaboration and community in the arts.
-Organized by Graduate Coordinator, Matthew Friday, COMPOSIUM feature speakers, workshops, and an exhibition that explore keynote speaker Caroline Woolard’s provocative call for economies of solidarity within the arts.
+Organized by the MFA Faculty led by the Graduate Coordinator, Matthew Friday, COMPOSIUM feature speakers, workshops, and an exhibition that explore keynote speaker Caroline Woolard’s provocative call for economies of solidarity within the arts.

 San Francisco Bay Area-based visual artist and social practitioner Christine Wong Yap will introduce how positive psychology has influenced her practice for over 10 years.
 She will share recent hyperlocal and international projects that blend social engagement, participatory research, lettering, comic books, flags, and public activations.

-Join Morgan Post, researcher for the Penumbra foundation and author of the textbook Alternative Photographic Processes for the Contemporary Photographer: A Beginner’s Guide for a discussion about equity in art education and photographic materiality.
+Morgan Post, an artist and educator who conducts research and workshops at the Penumbra Foundation and author of the textbook Alternative Photographic Processes for the Contemporary Photographer: A Beginner's Guide, will address multiple avenues of research and community building in the arts.

 Friday, October 20